-Most Linux VPSs use command line only.
+Most Linux VPSs use the command line only.
 There are practical reasons for this, such as using less memory and automating the commands.
-Many configurations operate from settings files to allow for non-interactive setup.
+Many configurations operate from settings files to allow for a non-interactive setup.
 We can install a web-based GUI to help with some aspects, but the Linux distributions that we will use do not come configured with a GUI.
 You can become proficient using the command line once you learn the basics of they operate.

 We will use a terminal emulator that uses SSH (Secure Shell) to interact with our VPS.